 Somehow the whole “May the 4th be with you” joke has become a real thing which Disney continues to embrace more and more each year.
-This year the date see’s the beginning of a new animated series over on Disney+, while gamers can bag themselves a cheap deal on the extensive catalogue of Star Wars titles available on PC and console digital stores.
+This year the date sees the beginning of a new animated series over on Disney+, while gamers can bag themselves a cheap deal on the extensive catalogue of Star Wars titles available on digital games stores.

 Outside of a few tchotchkes being handed out to players of The Old Republic and Squadrons however Disney isn’t really offering gamers anything new.
 That’s where the fans step in.
-Here are four Star Wars Galaxies rogue servers who are offering players something totally new on or around the May the 4th date.
+Here are four Star Wars Galaxies rogue servers who are offering players something a little different on or around the May the 4th date.

 Legends: City in the Clouds Expansion

 After years in development, Bespin is coming to SWG Legends.
 This is by far the most ambitious content drop on any SWG rogue server to date and from my early impressions back in January the claim that this is a full-fledged expansion seems absolutely justified.
 Players of every profession will have something new to do and there are sure to be plenty of surprises that we still don’t know about.
 It’s pretty likely that the release of the expansion will see the server flying past the 3000 concurrent players mark sometime next week which is an incredible feat, but it’s yet to be determined how this will affect the gameplay experience with so many players scrabbling over the new content at once.